Second to none

 Final installation is always the result of a chain of coordinated, behind-the-scenes administrative steps involving the vetting of creative designs, liaison with Yarra Trams and JCDecaux, and the warehousing and delivery – in full and on-time – of the various panels that comprise tram-wrap creative.
 Also essential is effective personnel assignment, in turn dependent upon thorough permit and induction administration.

 Such preparations begin well before actual install-date, with some steps cyclical and ongoing.
 Completion of all these preparatory steps guarantees Installer safety and compliance; access; vehicle availability; and an error-free installation every time.

-While clearly this is an environment in which compliance with safety–related standards is understandably essential, Jamco nonetheless saw an opportunity here to improve process efficiency while actually improving safety.
-That opportunity was Jamco’s initiative of replacing former aluminium scaffolding with fibreglass scaffolding.
+While clearly this is an environment in which compliance with safety–related standards is essential, Jamco nonetheless saw an opportunity here to improve process efficiency while actually improving safety.
+Specifically, Jamco took the initiative of replacing former aluminium scaffolding with fibreglass scaffolding.